Canals · North West England

 Visiting

 In 1984 Salford City Council used a derelict land grant to purchase the docks at Salford from the Ship Canal Company, rebranding the area as Salford Quays.
 Principal developers Urban Waterside began redevelopment work the following year, by which time traffic on the canal's upper reaches had declined to such an extent that its owners considered closing it above Runcorn.
-In 1993 the Ship Canal Company was acquired by Peel Holdings; as of 2014 it is owned and operated by Peel Ports, which also owns the Port of Liverpool.
+In 1993 the Ship Canal Company was acquired by Peel Holdings; as of 2014 it was owned and operated by Peel Ports, which also owns the Port of Liverpool.
 The company announced a £50 billion Atlantic Gateway plan in 2011 to develop the Port of Liverpool and the Manchester Ship Canal as a way of combating increasing road…

 Sourced from Wikipedia under CC BY-SA 4.0.